sely050/dummy-project/README.md

-# dummy-project
+# Dummy Project

-Repository for learning and practice
+This repository is created to improve my GitHub activity and learning progress.